 Overall, catboost was the obvious underperformer, with training times comparable to xgboost, while having the worst predictions in terms of root mean squared error.

 Based on these results, we were able to develop two general paths when deciding which implementation to use:

-For our project, since our retail customer wanted to minimize the instances of false negatives (reporting that a promotion would cause certain items to be sold at a loss when that wasn’t the case), we decided to focus on emphasizing accurate predictions, hence we selected xgboost.
+For our project, since our retail customer wanted to minimize the instances of false negatives (reporting that a promotion would cause certain items to be sold at a loss when that wasn’t the case), we focused on emphasizing accurate predictions.
+Hence, we selected xgboost.

-This is not a problem that is unique to any single business or industry; it can be found in everything from retail to healthcare to finance and even tech.
+This is not a problem that is unique to any single business or industry; it can be found in retail, healthcare, finance and even tech.
 Because of this, our approach of testing certain implementations of gradient boosted trees and establishing clear guidelines for usage can be applied to any company looking to use machine learning to solve a problem.
-This enables a company wondering where to start or which algorithm/implementation to use to reduce pre-production time from a matter of days to a matter of hours or even minutes.
+This process allows companies that don't know where to start or which algorithm/implementation to use, to reduce pre-production time from a matter of days to hours or even minutes.